byterubpay/byterub-site/_posts/2017-10-01-overview-and-logs-for-the-dev-meeting-held-on-2017-10-01.md

 **\<vtnerd>** well the point de-compression is separate from curve25519
 **\<vtnerd>** so we could actually do both
 **\<surae>** yeesh
-**\<bigreddmachine>** vtnerd, I thought amd64-51-30k is built into both supercop and nacl, and that Monero uses supercop?
+**\<bigreddmachine>** vtnerd, I thought amd64-51-30k is built into both supercop and nacl, and that ByteRub uses supercop?
 **\<vtnerd>** basically for every output we currently decompress (y, xbit) into -\>(x,y,z,t)
 **\<vtnerd>** that only needs to be done once
 **\<vtnerd>** monero does not use supercop, its all embedded. its some re-arranged version of ref10 from supercop